mgthomas99/picopig/README.md

 ## How to Play

 Open the `index.html` file in your preferred web browser.
+Alternatively, the game can be played via Node.JS by running `node index.js` from the command line, but note that this will actually polyfill some browser functions and therefore you will be playing an *ungolfed* version of the game.

 The prompt that is displayed will show three numbers:
 - The first number is the player's ID (it will be either `0` or `1`).